Onsomujosh/AirBnB_clone/README.md

 FileStorage
 ========================================================================================================

 The FileSorage class implements the file storage in this project.
 The data is stored in json.
+The class acts as our database